This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • Chicken loves garlic but you need to be smart about using it in the oven.
 If you crush it and rub your chicken all over, it will simply burn and turn bitter.
 I usually put little slits into the chicken and insert garlic slices into them.
 This way the chicken will be infused with the garlic from the inside.

-• Use a thermometer to know when the chicken is done, rather than strictly following cooking times.
+• The actual cooking time can vary depending on the size of the chicken and because ovens vary in temperature.
+Use a This is an affiliate link.meat thermometer to know when the chicken is done, rather than strictly following cooking times.
 Stick the thermometer into the thickest part of the chicken, and remove when it reads 165F/75C.

 • Take care of the chicken skin.
 We all love that golden, crispy skin that covers a roast chicken, right?
 The secret to achieving it is by rubbing the skin with flaky sea salt.
 The salt will draw the moisture out and leave the skin paper-thin and crisp!